LeonardoESousa/NEMO/Tutorial/Tutorial.md

 Generating geometries...

   100.0% of the geometries done.
+2 geometries rejected

 Done!
 Ready to run.
 ```